 The card offers you up to 1,000 points for signing up for its marketing emails and its eBill service.
 It also offers special “bonus points shopping days,” although there’s no way to know in advance how many bonus points you’ll get or when these dates will be, so take this perk with a grain of salt.
-You do get an unspecified “surprise birthday gift” too, but again, it’s tough to know how good this will be in advance.
+You do get an unspecified “surprise birthday gift” too, but again, it’s tough to know in advance how good this will be.

 Banana Republic has a special customer rewards program for big spenders.
 If you earn at least 5,000 points in a year (in other words, if you spend at least $1,000 in-store), you’ll be upgraded to the Banana Republic Luxe program.
 This gives you a 20% boost in your points at the end of every calendar quarter, a choose-your-own- sale day, free three-to-five day shipping for online orders, and free in-store basic alterations, too.

-It’s worth noting that if you have a rewards account at, say, Old Navy and you use your Banana Republic card to pay, those points will still go into your Banana Republic account, not to your Old Navy rewards account.
+If you have a rewards account at another Gap store and use your Banana Republic card to pay, those points will still go into your Banana Republic account, not the other store's rewards account.

 Unfortunately, the redemption process is rather wonky.
-Your points don’t translate into simple cash back like with many other rewards programs, and of course, you can’t spend the cash anywhere but Banana Republic.
+Your points don’t translate into simple cash back like with many other rewards programs, and you can’t spend the cash anywhere but Banana Republic.

 Instead, each month your points balance is converted into “Rewards.”
-For every 500 points you earn (in other words, for every $100 you spend on purchases at Gap Inc. stores), you’ll get $5 in Rewards.
-These Rewards (like a gift certificate) can be up to $50 each (issued in $5 increments).
-For example, if you spend $300 in store, you will earn 1,500 points, or a $15 Reward.
-(You can get a maximum of $250 in rewards each month; any leftover points will roll over to the next month to continue building up.)
+For every 500 points you earn, you’ll get $5 in rewards.
+These rewards are like a gift certificate and can be up to $50 each, issued in $5 increments.
+For example, if you spend $300 in store, you will earn 1,500 points, or a $15 reward.
+You can get a maximum of $250 in rewards each month; any leftover points will roll over to the next month.

-The downside is that you can only combine three Rewards to get discounts on purchases in-store or by mail, or five Rewards if you’re making the purchase online or over the phone.
-So if you don’t use your card frequently or make big purchases, you may wind up with a bunch of $5 Rewards.
-That means you’d only be able to save a maximum of $15 to $25 in a given transaction.
+The downside is that you can combine only three rewards to get discounts on purchases in store or by mail, or five rewards if you’re making the purchase online or over the phone.
+So if you don’t use your card frequently or make big purchases, you may wind up with a bunch of $5 rewards.
+That means you’d only be able to save no more than $15 to $25 in a given transaction.